- What is CERI certification?

 A: If you currently hold a valid Structured Literacy Classroom Teacher (SLCT) or Structured Literacy Dyslexia Interventionist (SLDI) certification it is possible for you to upgrade to a higher level.
 If you have completed an accredited University Program or Independent Teacher Training Program eligible for a higher level of certification during one of the years it was accredited since your original application you can apply for an upgrade by submitting a Certification Upgrade Application.
 You will have to upload a copy of the certificate or transcript from the accredited program that contains your name and your date of completion to include with your application.
 If you have not completed such a program you can also apply for a higher level of certification using either the Structured Literacy Dyslexia Interventionist (SLDI) Alternate Route application or the Structured Literacy Dyslexia Specialist (SLDS) Alternate Route application and including all of the required documentation.
 Please note that Alternate Route applications are only accepted between July 1st and September 30th of each year.
 Additionally, when applying for a certification upgrade using either method you will also be required to register for, take and pass the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI) if you have not previously done so.
 Upgrades to either the Interventionist (SLDI) or Specialist (SLDS) levels are initially granted for a period of one year from the date they are issued which may result in the loss of some of the time an applicant would have been certified at their previous level.

-A: In order to apply to take the KPEERI exam you must submit an application for initial certification including all of the required documentation.
+A: In order to apply to take the KPEERI exam you must either submit an application for initial certification or a KPEERI Only application form including all of the required documentation.
+Please be sure to indicate the name of your accredited Independent Teacher Training Program, University Program or IDA Pipeline Program (if applicable).
 Once your application is approved and processed you will receive a Notice to Schedule (NTS) email from our testing provider, Scantron, to access their online scheduling portal to schedule a time and location to take the exam.
 Please monitor your email account to make sure your NTS email is not intercepted by your account’s “Spam” or “Junk Mail” filter.
-The NTS email would be sent from the address firstname.lastname@example.org.
+The NTS email would be sent from the address email@example.com.

 A: Much of the information required to pass the KPEERI exam is provided by first completing an accredited University Program or an accredited Independent Teacher Training Program.
 However, you can also reference the following sources for information on the topics covered in the exam…